vuejs/docs/src/guide/render-function.md

 #### Event Modifiers

-For the `.passive`, `.capture` and `.once` event modifiers, Vue offers object syntax of the handler:
+For the `.passive`, `.capture`, and `.once` event modifiers, Vue offers object syntax of the handler:

 For example: